1

 「夫秦下軹道,則南陽危; 劫韓包周,則趙氏自操兵; 據衛取卷,則齊必入朝秦。 秦欲已得乎山東,則必舉兵而向趙矣。 秦甲渡河踰漳,據番吾,則兵必戰於邯鄲之下矣。 此臣之所為君患也。

-'If Qin descends the Zhi Road, then Nanyang will be endangered; If Qin coerces Han and surrounds Zhou, then the Zhao clan will personally handle troops; If Qin occupies Wei and takes Juan, then Qi must enter the court of Qin.
+'If Qin descends the Zhi Road, then Nanyang will be endangered; If Qin coerces Han and surrounds Zhou, then the Zhao ruling house will have to take up arms itself; If Qin occupies Wei and takes Juan, then Qi must enter the court of Qin.
 If Qin desires to obtain Shandong, it must raise troops and turn toward Zhao.
-If Qin armor crosses the Yellow River and surpasses the Zhang, occupying Fanwu, then troops must battle below Handan.
-This is the reason your minister worries for Your Lordship.
+If Qin's armored troops cross the Yellow River and pass beyond the Zhang, occupying Fanwu, then the fighting will surely take place below Handan.
+This is why your minister is worried on Your Lordship's behalf.

 12